Thunder Bay Audubon Society

 Located on 11th Avenue in the City of Alpena, the Fairgrounds are on the banks of the Thunder Bay River.
 Best birding sites are at the back of the Fairgrounds along the river.

-This recently established park has a series of hiking trails leading to a sink hole in Lake Huron.
+This park has a series of hiking trails leading to a sink hole in Lake Huron.
 The mixed woods harbor a variety of nesting birds, including Black-throated Green Warblers and American Redstarts.

 Besser Natural Area